COP3530/Programming-Problems/2_Lists/interquartile_range/readme.md

 **Last Modified:** `22 May 2022`

 ### Submission instructions
-Code your solution in src/interquartile_range.h and upload the interquartile_range.h file on Canvas.
+Code your solution in `src/interquartile_range.h` and upload the `interquartile_range.h` file on Canvas.

 ### Unit test instructions
-To run unit tests, open terminal and go to the interquartile_range.h directory.
+To run unit tests, open terminal and go to the `interquartile_range` directory.
 At this directory, run the following command:

 `g++ -std=c++14 -Werror -Wuninitialized -o test test-unit/test.cpp && ./test`